JuliaDynamics/LightSumTypes.jl/README.md

 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

 This package allows to combine multiple heterogeneous types in a single one.
-This helps to write type-stable code by avoiding Union-splitting, which has big performance drawbacks when many types are unionized.
+This helps to write type-stable code by avoiding `Union` performance drawbacks when many types are unionized.
 Another aim of this library is to provide a syntax as similar as possible to standard Julia structs to facilitate its integration within other libraries.

 The `@sumtype` macro takes inspiration from [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl),